InterMaus1154/dart_cheatsheet/README.md

 <h3>String</h3>

 String is used to store a chain of characters.
 Unlike the rest 3, it has to start with an uppercase `S`.
+(String is a class, while the others are primitive types)</br>
 The text to be stored goes within `""` or `''`.
 ```dart
 String text = "Hello, world";
 String text2 = 'You can use single quotes too!';